github/docs/content/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-security-settings-in-your-enterprise.md

 {% endwarning %}

 Before you require use of two-factor authentication, we recommend notifying organization members, outside collaborators, and billing managers and asking them to set up 2FA for their accounts.
 Organization owners can see if members and outside collaborators already use 2FA on each organization's People page.
 For more information, see "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-two-factor-authentication-for-your-organization/viewing-whether-users-in-your-organization-have-2fa-enabled)."

+{% ifversion mandatory-2fa-dotcom-contributors %}

+{% note %}

+**Note**: Some of the users in your organizations may have been selected for mandatory two-factor authentication enrollment by  {% data variables.product.prodname_dotcom_the_website %}, but it has no impact on how you enable the 2FA requirement for the organizations in your enterprise.
+If you enable the 2FA requirement for organizations in your enterprise, all users without 2FA currently enabled will be removed from the organizations, including those that are required to enable it by {% data variables.product.prodname_dotcom_the_website %}.

+{% endnote %}

+{% endif %}

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.settings-tab %}